 Classroom instruction consists of reviewing safety, being issued your (working) weapon, learning how to load a magazine, and so forth.
 You’ll also learn how to charge and fire your weapon, as well as troubleshooting procedures for if it doesn’t fire.
 You’ll take a lunch break before you head out to the actual range.
 You’ll have a certain amount of time to go outside, pound your MRE, and get back inside for the second half of training.

 You’ll walk across a small street to the actual range, where there is approximately one CATM instructor to every six to eight trainees.
 You’ll don hearing protection and wait on instructions.
 Follow everything to the letter.
-Your safety and the safety of those around you depends on it.
+Your safety and the safety of those around you depend on it.
 You will be kicked off the range if you can’t comply with directions, at the bare minimum.
-When live fire is involved, they’re not going to be very understanding.
+When the live fire is involved, they’re not going to be very understanding.
 The CATM instructors will show you a number of firing positions that you’ll shoot from, with and without your gas mask donned.
-Oh, did I forget to mention that? 😉 That’s what makes weapons qualification challenging – half of your shooting is done with the mask, and both sessions are timed.
+Oh, did I forget to mention that? 😉 That’s what makes weapons qualification challenge – half of your shooting is done with the mask, and both sessions are timed.

 About.com has agreat articleon how the session at the firing range is broken down.
 I’ve reviewed the article and it seems fairly accurate to my experience, so check it out if you’re interested in reading specifics with the appropriate terminology.
 There are a few errors though – you will not use the M-9 pistol and the article doesn’t specify how much of your shooting is done with the M-16 while in and out of the gas mask.
 In a nutshell, you’ll do some initial firing so the instructor can help you align your sights and increase your accuracy.
 Then, you’ll do practice sessions in each position, with and without the mask.
 Lastly, you’ll do the full qualification where you’ll have to make 25 out of 50 shots in a timed session to qualify on your weapon.
 If you want to earn the ribbon for Marksman, you need to make 45 out of those 50 shots.
 Qualification in the area of shooting is not a BMT graduation requirement.
 Let me write that again.
 Qualification in the area of shooting is not a BMT graduation requirement.
 Similarly, if you do not qualify for the marksmanship ribbon, you’ll have other opportunities in your AF career to do so.
 I say this for a reason.
 CATM was not a fun experience for me.
 I am somewhat of a perfectionist and set high expectations for myself.
 I came to BMT hoping to walk away with all four ribbons.
-I’d done some shooting before, and thought I’d done fairly well in the past.
+I’d done some shooting before and thought I’d done fairly well in the past.
 During the course of my range training, it became apparent that I really wasn’t that good of a shot.
 Tired and stressed, the pressure of performing started to get to me and a had to take a few moments to compose myself.
 Yeah, I cried at the range, I’ll admit it.
-I had the full emotional breakdown.
+I had a full emotional breakdown.
 It may seem silly to you, but mentally I was having to deal with the fact that not only was I not going to be a Marksman, but there was a chance I might not even qualify with the minimum standard.
 I didn’t want to crack, especially in so public of a place, but it happened.
 Luckily my CATM instructor was sympathetic, rather than tearing me down during an already discouraging moment, and tried to help me pull it together.
 [It didn’t hurt that he looked like Jon Hamm from Mad Men either.]
 I ended up barely passing, but I qualified nonetheless.
 I wasn’t the only one who had a negative experience.
-There were a couple other trainees in my same boat, even one whose AFSC was Security Forces.
+There were a couple of other trainees in my same boat, even one whose AFSC was Security Forces.
 Not an encouraging experience for her either, knowing that this was going to be her job.
 Most trainees loved CATM and were enthusiastic after completing the qualification, leading them to ask others about their score, which was difficult to stomach if you weren’t particularly proud of your score.
 Ok, enough whining and complaining from me.

 After you finish up at the range, you’ll head back over to an outside cleaning area where you’ll clean your weapon.
 You’ll turn your weapon back into the armory (locked wheeled boxes) and board the bus to head back to the squadron.
 There you go folks, CATM, and weapons!
 Not my finest moment at BMT but it happens to the best of us.
 It didn’t stop me from being successful in the long run and one of these days I’ll earn my marksman ribbon.